Are you wondering which meat chicken breeds you should raise, Cornish Cross or Freedom Ranger?

 Freedom Ranger Broiler Breed Characteristics

-Freedom Rangers are also a hybrid chicken that fall under a variety of monickers.
-Generally you’ll find the term “Ranger” in the name though.
-They are a much more active, healthy bird and behave more like what you’d expect from a chicken.
+Freedom Rangers are also hybrid chickens that fall under a variety of monickers.
+Generally, you’ll find the term “Ranger” in the name though.
+They are much more active, healthy birds and behave more like what you’d expect from a chicken.
 They will run around, chase bugs, pick at grass, and roost instead of parking themselves at the feed trough all day.
-Their leg bones are stronger to support their body weight and as a result you’ll find they have an increased yield of dark meat.
+Their leg bones are stronger to support their body weight and, as a result, you’ll find they have an increased yield of dark meat.

 “Freedom Ranger chicks grow at a moderate rate, reaching their peak weight of 5-6 lbs in 9 to 11 weeks.
 These active, robust chicks are suitable for free range, foraging and pasture environments and produce tender, succulent meat with more yellow omega 3 fat and less saturated fat than fast growing breeds.